Home >> Doing Business in Taiwan >> Human Resource, Pension, and Housing in Taiwan

 Annual Leaves and used annual leaves

-3 days for employees who have worked less than a year but more than 6 months.
+3 days for employees who have worked for more than 6 months but less than 1 year.

-7 days for employees who have worked for 1 year but not exceed 2 years.
+7 days for employees who have worked for 1 year but not more than 2 years.

-10 days for employees who have worked for 2 years but not exceed 3 years.
+10 days for employees who have worked for 2 years but not more than 3 years.

-15 days for employees who have worked for 3 years but not exceed 5 years.
+14 days for employees who have worked for 3 years but not more than 5 years.

 Labor Insurance and Retirement Benefits Programs